Yaohua-Chang/ML-Final-Project/README.md

 * Creating new features
     * Creation of features for different basement finish types.

-* transform target variable into normal distribution
+* Transform target variable into normal distribution

 * Remove outliers